Blumlaut/EasyAdmin-docs/docs/discordbot.md

 ## Configuring permissions

-Unlike the EasyAdmin gui, the bot permissions are all contained within the `easyadmin.bot` category, this allows restricting groups to have to do actions on the server, instead of using discord, where exact actions may not be reproducable due to changing usernames.
+Unlike the EasyAdmin GUI, the bot permissions are all contained within the `easyadmin.bot` category, this allows restricting groups to have to do actions on the server, instead of using discord, where exact actions may not be reproducable due to changing usernames.

 A list of current permissions is: